The Great Indian IT Reckoning: 25,000 Layoffs and the AI-First Pivot

 The headlines were stark: 25,000-30,000 jobs cut across TCS, Infosys, and Wipro in 2025.
 But buried beneath the layoff numbers is a more nuanced story.
-Fresher hiring is recovering to 82,000 in FY2026.
+Fresher hiring is recovering to 82,000 in FY2026 (as of early 2026 projections).
 AI, cloud, and cybersecurity roles are up 45%.
 The skill gap has widened from 18% to 25%.
 India's IT industry isn't dying—it's transforming.
 Here's what you need to know to navigate the transition.

 The 2025 Reality Check